-While it is not the policy of Amarillo College to do drug screening on their students, any of the clinical affiliates can do drug screening.
-You could be asked to submit to a random drug screen or an initial screening before your clinical duty can occur.
+Amarillo College Health Sciences, through a third-party vendor, requires an initial drug screening and criminal background check on their students prior to starting clinical duty.
+Any of the clinical affiliates can also do an individual drug screening.
+You could be asked to submit to a random drug screen.
 It is expected that each student will comply with the policy of each clinical site.
 Clinical sites may also require further criminal background checks before a student is allowed to participate in clinical duty.
-Again the student is expected to comply with each facility's policies.
+Again, the student is expected to comply with each facility's policies. (updated 8/2020)